 The riots 28 years later look the same to me.
 The Church 28 years later does not.
 The church continues to evolve into what it was intended to be.

 It is because the solution is not merely in the expressions of concerns or cries for justice, the solution is embedded in relationship.
 It is embedded in the very thing Jesus taught us – love God, love others.
 The difference is in relationship.

 Please, if you are prone to question the integrity of the leaders of the Church and the people in the Church on doing their job to love, which is rampant, first question the integrity of the leaders in particular movements not associated with the church.
-How well are they really loving the opposite race?
+How well are they really loving other races?
 Are they promoting love between all races?
 The evidence is in relationship.

 Before you question the integrity of any person, get to know them.
 I look and talk like a conservative evangelical white man.
 I love America.
 I live in the South.
 I have been accused of doing my ministry out of white guilt.
 Since I have lived and worked in multi-racial communities most of my life, I have heard "that's racist" more times than I can remember from people who confuse the difference between racism and bigotry / prejudice and being insensitive and immature.
-Not every conflict between people of different races should be labeled racism.
+Not every race related word and action between people of different races should be labeled racism.

 If you got to know me, you would know this white man grew up in an inter-racial world.
 I was raised by a single mom until I was 16.
 We were poor.
 I have had interracial friends from the time I was a boy.
 We played together.
 We went to school together.
 The middle school I went to was over 50% black.
 Interracial relationship is all I have ever known.

 But you will not see me in a protest march or posting a trendy social media post.
 You will see me trying to love God and love others, sometimes failing miserably, sometimes getting it right…as a member of the Church.
 And my failures in relationship are because of the very things that Jesus is still redeeming in my heart.
 As God is doing with all of us.